Programming-from-A-to-Z/A2Z-F20/02-regex/README.md

 * Chop up a text into words using `split()` and rebuild the text as separate `<span>` elements that you can interact with individually.
 [Here is example code](https://editor.p5js.org/codingtrain/sketches/Jr3zCQw-9) from [this video](https://thecodingtrain.com/CodingChallenges/038-word-interactor.html).
 * Create a programmatic version of the algorithm you developed for [the constrained writing exercise](https://docs.google.com/presentation/d/18-eQtpSXKcMdvFuk9ub1yjY-2zW5T067R0o34BT9BTM/edit?usp=sharing).
 * The [Flesch Index](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) is a "reading level" score for a passage in English.
 Here is a [p5 sketch that calculate the Flesch Index](https://editor.p5js.org/a2zitp/sketches/OQx3A3Sa0) for a body of text.
 How could this be improved / changed with regular expressions?
 * Create a mad libs generator.
-For reference here is a video about making Mad Libs with p5.js](https://thecodingtrain.com/CodingChallenges/039-madlibs.html)!
+For reference [here is a video about making Mad Libs with p5.js](https://thecodingtrain.com/CodingChallenges/039-madlibs.html)!
 * Create a "word replacer" (all words that start with E to words that start with A, all fruits with vegetables, etc.)

 ## Data and APIs